Khuzestani Arabs: History

-Since the 16th century, Khuzestan was slowly becoming arabicized, due to new Arabic-speaking settlers arriving from Mesopotamia, such as the Banu Ka'b.
-Due to influx of Shi'i Arab tribes invited by the Safavids to act as a bulwark against the Ottoman Empire, the western part of Khuzestan became known as Arabestan.
+Since the 16th century, Khuzestan was slowly becoming arabized, due to new Arab settlers arriving from Mesopotamia, such as the Banu Ka'b.
+Due to influx of Shia Arab tribes invited by the Safavids to act as a bulwark against the Ottoman Empire, the western part of Khuzestan became known as Arabestan.
 According to the Iranologist Rudi Matthee, this name change took place during the reign of Shah Abbas I (r.
 1588–1629).
 Like the provinces of Kurdistan and Lorestan, the name of Arabestan did not have a "national" implication.

 Later on, the whole Khuzestan province came to be known as Arabestan.
 It is uncertain when this change occurred.
 According to Rudi Matthee, it was first during the reign of the Afsharid ruler Nader Shah (r.
 1736–1747), that this happened.
 The Iranologist Houchang Chehabi considers this to have taken place in the second half of the 18th century.
-Another Iranologist, Roger Savory, considers this change to have happened later, by the 19th century.
-The name was reverted back to Khuzestan by Reza Shah in 1925.